Retail Price Optimization: Finding Margin Opportunities

 In a word, profits.

-In a landmark paper published in 1992, Michael V. Marn and Robert L. Rosiello reported that a 1 percent aggregate increase in prices, assuming no change in volume, can boost operating profits by 11.1 percent (“Managing Price, Gaining Profit,” in Harvard Business Review, September-October 1992, pp. 84-93).
+In a landmark paper published in 1992, Michael V. Marn and Robert L. Rosiello reported that a 1% aggregate increase in prices, assuming no change in volume, can boost operating profits by 11.1% (“Managing Price, Gaining Profit,” in Harvard Business Review, September-October 1992, pp. 84-93).

 The authors calculated that this effect is far greater than the increases a company can expect from a 1 percent overall reduction in variable costs (7.8 percent), a 1 percent reduction in fixed costs (2.3 percent), or a 1 percent increase in volume (3.3 percent).